(ISC)² CAP Training Boot Camp | Illinois Valley Community College

 - Earn your CAP certification: Your enrollment includes everything you need to get certified, from unlimited practice exam attempts to the cost of your certification exam.

-- Extended access: Review boot camp materials and replay daily video lessons for a year.
+- Extended access: Review boot camp materials and replay daily video lessons for 90-days.

-- Infosec Skills subscription: Advance your skills with a one-year subscription to hundreds of additional on-demand courses and hands-on labs.
+- Infosec Skills subscription: Advance your skills with a 90-day subscription to hundreds of additional on-demand courses and hands-on labs.

 Who Should Enroll?